 - The Orange County Regional History Center offers a wide variety of creative exhibits and programs designed for children.
-Tickets are $6 for kids and $8 for adults.

 PARKS & NATURE

 - Big Tree Park in Sanford features 11 acres of natural vegetation, wetlands and is the home to a 2,000-year-old Bald Cypress Tree, “Lady Liberty.”
-Entry is free.

 - Lake Eola Park is a 43-acre recreational area in the heart of downtown Orlando.
 The kids will love the large playground with activities for every age.
 Picnic along the shore, feed the resident swans and take a stroll around the lake.
 Head down to the lake with this handy guide detailing the different types of swans and see if you can tell what kind of swan each is.

 - Splash pads and pools.
 Cool off at one of Central Florida’s free (or small-fee) splash pads.
 Or take a dip in one of the City of Orlando’s four year-round pools: College Park Pool, Dover Shores Pool, James R. Smith Pool or Wadeview Pool.

-WATER PARK & THEME PARK DISCOUNTS
+FLORIDA RESIDENT THEME PARK DISCOUNTS

 - Coco Key Water Park Day Passes start at $21.95 per person, per day, Monday – Thursday, for Florida Residents.